 Consumer Tips for Buying from a Licensed Dealer

 - Do your research.
 There are several online sources available to determine the value of your trade-in as well as the value of the vehicle you intend to purchase.
-If purchasing a pre-owned vehicle, visit the DHSMV Motor Vehicle Information Check to verify the odometer reading and title.
+If purchasing a pre-owned vehicle, visit the FLHSMV Motor Vehicle Information Check to verify the odometer reading and title.

 - Carefully read window labels listing vehicle price and condition.
 Read the title, odometer statement and any warranties.